fetis/30-seconds-of-angular/snippets/renaming-inputs-and-outputs.md

 ---

 # Content
-Sometimes you need prefixed inputs and outputs in template
+In certain cases `@Input` and `@Output` properties can be named differently than the actual inputs and outputs.

 ```html
 <div